xldenis/Why3-Find/README.md

 lookup.
 However, a tactic-node with all its sub-goals marked « stuck » would be removed.

-The median time is set to one second by default and can be modified with `-t TIME` or configured using `why3find config -t TIME`.
+The reference time is set to one second by default and can be modified with `-t TIME` or configured using `why3find config -t TIME`.
 A fraction of seconds or suffix time units (`h`,`min`,`s`,`ms`) can be given, eg. `0.5`, `200ms`, `3min`.
-The median time is specified relatively to the *master* machine, Cf. prover calibration below.
+The reference time is specified relatively to the *master* machine, Cf. prover calibration below.

 Proof search is pruned after a maximal number of nested levels.
 The default